 Rutgers University's information technology resources provide faculty, staff, students and guests with access to the digitized world of data communications.
 The University is committed to establishing and maintaining a safe, secure computing environment that supports its mission of teaching, learning and service to the state.
 To that end, the University has set policies to ensure the integrity of its infrastructure, the security of its data and the efficient and ethical use of its resources.

 All members of the University user community are responsible for adhering to the policies and guidelines listed below.
 In addition to the University-wide policies there may be supplemental local policies in specific areas; users should check with their respective department administrators.
-This is a focused list of University Policies that relate to computing and information technology, the full list of University Policies can be accessed here.
+This is a focused list of University Policies that relate to computing and information technology; the full list is available at the University Policy Library.

 University Policy Library